League:

 During August, the team played in shirts featuring a mix of sewn sans numbers and printed block numbers.
 By September all match shirts featured the block numbers.

-It appears there was a delay with the arrival of alternative yellow shorts.
-The club had been asked to wear Cardiff's red shorts at Ninian Park, therefore a set of plain yellow shorts was sourced for the trip to Huddersfield.
-Eventually, official 'Oxford United' shorts in the same template as the home shorts were worn for the rest of the season.
+There was a delay in the arrival of alternative yellow shorts for the team.
+As a result, during the match at Ninian Park, the club was required to wear Cardiff's red shorts.
+For the trip to Huddersfield, a set of plain yellow shorts was sourced.
+Eventually, official 'Oxford United' shorts, designed in the same template as the home shorts, were supplied and worn for the remainder of the season.

 Long